This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 According to professional body Arla Propertymark’s latest reports, the property market is showing signs of softening.

-After the competitive pace of the market last year pushing prices through the roof, could this be a good time for landlords to consider investing?
+After the competitive pace of the market last year pushing prices through the roof, could this be a good time for landlords to consider investing in buy to let mortgages?

 The number of properties selling at above asking price has dipped from 37% in August to 27% in September.